wpilibsuite/frc-characterization/arm-characterization/README.md

    robot's arm configuration and encoder settings
 2. Deploy the code to your robot
-3. Ensure that pressing forward on a joystick moves the arm in the desired direction
+3. Ensure that pressing forward on a joystick moves the arm in the desired direction\
 4. If not, modify the 'inverted' flag in the code, repeat steps 2/3/4 until the arm moves as desired
-5. Open SmartDashboard/Shuffleboard/OutlineViewer and ensure that the encoder values are incrementing positively by the correct distance in **degrees** when you push the robot forward
+5. Open SmartDashboard/Shuffleboard/OutlineViewer and ensure that the encoder values are incrementing positively by the correct distance in **degrees** when you push the arm forward
 6. Ensure that the `OFFSET` value in the robot code matches the physical offset of the robot arm from horizontal, in degrees.
 This step is *very important*.